johnnyb/gorecord/README.md

 For some of the thinking behind the way that this project is stuctured, see this short article on [Automated Code Generation](https://mindmatters.ai/2020/05/automated-code-generation-tools-can-solve-problems/).

+## IMPORTANT

+At the moment, `go generate` only works if there is at least one record in the database.
+So, when doing the examples, after the migration, add a record manually before running `go generate`.
+I hope to fix this shortly.

 ## Installing

 First, grab the generating command: